 When both careers have a crisis at the same time

-This is the scenario that breaks most dual-career systems: the month when his company is in acquisition talks and her product is launching and both need to work 60+ hour weeks.
-The system you built for normal times doesn’t hold.
-So you need an emergency protocol.
-Research on work-family conflict indicates that simultaneous high-demand periods create compounding stress that affects both job performance and relationship satisfaction [4].
+This is the scenario that breaks most dual-career systems: the month when his company is in acquisition talks, her product is launching, and both need to work 60+ hour weeks.
+The system you built for normal times does not hold, so you need an emergency protocol.

-The emergency protocol is simple: Dual-career emergencies can’t last longer than 4-6 weeks, and both partners have to agree upfront that this is an emergency, not the new normal.
+The emergency protocol is simple.
+Dual-career emergencies cannot last longer than 4-6 weeks, and both partners have to agree upfront that this is an emergency, not the new normal.

 During an emergency:

 - Pause the rotation system.
 Career priority goes to whichever person’s career is more in crisis.
-If they’re equally in crisis, you divide the household load so each person can focus on work.
+If they are equally in crisis, you divide the household load so each person can focus on work.

 - Outsource aggressively.
-Buy prepared meals.
-Hire a cleaner.
-Get grocery delivery.
-Pay for laundry service.
-The money is the cost of both careers surviving the crunch simultaneously.
-It’s an investment in the relationship.
+Buy prepared meals, hire a cleaner, get grocery delivery, pay for laundry service.
+The money is the cost of both careers surviving the crunch simultaneously, and it is an investment in the relationship.

 - Protect the minimum relationship maintenance.
-You don’t have time for dates.
-You probably don’t have time for long conversations.
-But you need something.
-Ten minutes of coffee together in the morning.
-A text at lunch.
-Not because it maintains passion – it’s too busy for that – but because it maintains continuity.
-You’re still a couple, just in intensive-care mode.
+You do not have time for dates or long conversations, but you need something.
+Ten minutes of coffee in the morning or a text at lunch is enough, not because it maintains passion but because it maintains continuity.
+You are still a couple, just in intensive-care mode.

 - Set an end date.
 Both partners name when this emergency ends: “When the acquisition closes” or “When the product ships.”
-You’re not committing to sustain this forever.
-You’re committing to sustain it for this defined period.
+You are not committing to sustain this forever.
+You are committing to sustain it for this defined period.

 - Schedule the recovery conversation.
 The day after the emergency ends, you both take a half day.
-You talk about what the crisis cost you (sleep, time together, stress), what needs to be restored, and how long you’re giving yourselves to recover.
+You talk about what the crisis cost you (sleep, time together, stress), what needs to be restored, and how long you are giving yourselves to recover.

-The critical rule: If the emergency lasts longer than 6 weeks, it’s not an emergency anymore – it’s the new structure.
-And the system is broken.
+The critical rule: If the emergency lasts longer than 6 weeks, it is not an emergency anymore.
+It is the new structure, and the system is broken.
 You need to renegotiate either one person’s role, the workload, or both.

 Emergency Protocol is an agreed-upon process for managing periods when both partners face intense simultaneous career demands, including an explicit end date and a recovery conversation scheduled immediately after.